 - It is network friendly.

 - The flexibility of Linux is high.
-There is no need to install a complete Linux suit; you are allowed to install only required components.
+There is no need to install a complete Linux suite; you are allowed to install only the required components.

 - Linux is compatible with a large number of file formats.